top of page

 How to Prevent Winter Damage (Before It Costs You)

-Here’s what actually works—not theory:
+Here’s what actually works—not just theory:

-• Maintain minimum heat levels in all spaces, including storage rooms and vacant units
+• Maintain minimum heat levels in all spaces, including storage rooms and vacant units.

-• Inspect and insulate exposed piping before winter hits
+• Inspect and insulate exposed piping before winter hits.

-• Test heat tracing systems—don’t assume they work
+• Test heat tracing systems—don’t assume they work.

-• Schedule roof inspections and snow load monitoring
+• Schedule roof inspections and snow load monitoring.

-• Clear roof drains and scuppers regularly
+• Clear roof drains and scuppers regularly.

-• Seal envelope gaps and failed caulking
+• Seal envelope gaps and failed caulking.

-• Service HVAC systems early, not during a breakdown
+• Service HVAC systems early, not during a breakdown.

-• Have an emergency response contractor lined up in advance
+• Have an emergency response contractor lined up in advance.

 If you’re reacting instead of planning, you’re already behind.